George Michael’s Death a Result of Opioid Addiction?

 Finding help for opioid addiction

 If you or someone you know is struggling with opioid addiction – either legal or illegal – do something now.
 Opioid addiction will take over your body and mind rapidly, and for many, just the thought of being without the drug or experiencing the physical withdrawal overwhelms the desire to rid yourself of the addiction.
 At The Dawn, our staff (many of which have also struggled with opioid addiction in the past) understand this and have built a world-class detox facility on-site that provides clients with a safe and comfortable environment to undergo opioid detox with medical staff on call 24 hours a day.
+Contact us today or call +66 63 048 4877, and take the next step in securing you or your loved one’s future.

 We at The Dawn offer our sincere condolences for the family, friends, and fans of George Michael who undoubtedly lost a hugely talented musician and regardless of the toxicology report results, hope that his death induces a continued conversation about the devastating and indiscriminate effects of opioid addiction and contribute to prevention or recovery efforts.